markNZed/processism-react-three/storyboard.md

 To present the self as an emergent process rather than a fixed essence, challenging the notion of an "authentic self".
 ### 9.7.2.
 Animation
 ### 9.7.3.
 Narration
-Our exploration of processism leads us to a profound insight: the self isn't a fixed essence but an emergent process continually shaped by interactions and experiences.
+Our exploration of process philosophy leads us to a profound insight: the self isn't a fixed essence but an emergent process continually shaped by interactions and experiences.

 In many cultures, especially in the West, there's a strong belief in an "authentic self"—a core, unchanging identity defining who we truly are.
 This notion can offer comfort and stability, suggesting that if we look deep enough, we'll find our true selves.

-However, processism invites us to reconsider this perspective.
+However, process philosophy invites us to reconsider this perspective.
 If the self is a dynamic process, constantly influenced by relationships, contexts, and experiences, then the idea of a fixed "authentic self" becomes less tenable.

 As we move through life, we change.
 Our beliefs, values, interests, and even personalities can evolve in response to new experiences and environments.
 Clinging to a notion of an unchanging self can lead to frustration when we inevitably encounter situations challenging or altering our identity.